rregister87/blockparty/README.md

 ```
 The 'max-query' mixin will subtract 1px from the minimum threshold of the established breakpoint, establishing a 'max-width' media query up to, but not including, the specified breakpoint.

-Note that I have intentionally excluded a mixin for creating media rules that only apply between a minimum and maximum value at this time.
+I have intentionally excluded a mixin for creating media rules that only apply between a minimum and maximum value at this time.
 You should try to write cleaner code to avoid the need for these, but if you absolutely must, you could always nest the 'min-query' and 'max-query' mixins to achieve this.

 ## Breakpoints
 The default breakpoints for BlockParty are as follows: